Updated August 2025

 If you are pregnant or breastfeeding, talk to your health care provider before taking any medication.

-• Speak to your health care provider if you believe that a medication such as hormonal contraception is causing your yeast infection.
+• Speak to your health care provider if you believe that a medication such as hormonal birth control is causing your yeast infection

-For men and women diagnosed with a yeast infection, routine screening and treatment of sexual partners is not needed.
+For people diagnosed with a yeast infection, routine screening and treatment of sexual partners is not needed.
 Treatment is only needed if your sexual partner has symptoms or could be considered if you are having recurrent yeast infections.

 Safer sex: To reduce your risk of getting a sexually transmitted infection (STI), use a condom every time you have vaginal, anal or oral sex.